What to do in Raleigh for July 4th, 2022 (+ where to see fireworks)

 Carrboro 4th July Celebration (with reading of Frederick Douglass’ essay)

-There is a full-day of events happening in Carrboro for July 4th.
+There is a full day of events happening in Carrboro for July 4th.
 Pre-event experience begins at Weaver St Market lawn where there will be a Bike/Wagon Decorating Contest along with a Costume Contest for kids!
 The People’s Parade will follow (10:30am) from Weaver Street Market to the Main Event at Carrboro Town Commons.

 Mayor Damon Seils will host the annual Community Reading of Frederick Douglass’ essay, “The Meaning of the Fourth of July for the Negro.” in the Carrboro Century Center’s Century Hall at 12:00pm.